QQI Award Youth Work (Level 5 – 5M4732)

-This is a one year QQI Level 5 course which examines the theory and practice of youth work.
-The wide range of modules offered enables students to gain a critical awareness of the way in which Youth Work operates.
-Learners are also enabled to improve their communication skills, self-awareness, critical reflection and interpersonal skills, all of which are central to working in youth work.
-This course also includes qualifications for the Outdoor Education Industry namely Lowland Leader Award and Rock Climbing
+The wide range of modules offered enables students to gain a critical awareness of the way in which youth work operates and how it can be supported through adventurous experiences.
+Learners are also enabled to improve their communication skills, self-awareness, critical reflection and interpersonal skills, all of which are central to working in a youth work and outdoor learning setting.

-Youth and community work, working with young offenders, the probation service, working with disadvantaged children, working with young people with physical or intellectual disabilities, drug/alcohol dependency, asylum seekers/refugees etc.
+Youth and community work, working with young offenders, the probation service, working with marginalised children, working with young people with physical or intellectual disabilities, drug/alcohol dependency, asylum seekers/refugees etc.

 Mature applicants (21+) who may not have formal academic requirements but who have the ability to successfully participate on the course will be considered.